 The Hosts file in Windows is located at the following location:

 Imagine clicking on www.thewindowsclub.com and seeing a completely different website load in your browser.
 Malware can redirect Web addresses on your computer by altering your hosts file.
 This is referred to as the Host File Hijack.

 To prevent Host file hijacks, you may navigate to it, right-click on it, select Properties and make it a Read-only file.
 This will lock down your Hosts file and prevent anyone or any malware from writing to it.

 To block a website using the Hosts File, simply add the following entry:

-Although I do not do it, many users like to manually add entries to it in order to block opening of one or more particular websites.
-Yet other like to download and use List from well-know sources like mvps.org, to add entries which block malware sites from opening.
+Although I do not do it, many users like to manually add entries to it in order to block the opening of one or more particular websites.
+Others, like to download and use List from well-known sources like mvps.org, to add entries which block malware sites from opening.